dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 #### Fixed vs. dynamic payload length
 Depending on the problem you want to solve you can either choose to use the same fixed amount of space for each entry or have a dynamic size meaning you only use the necessary amount of space for each entry.
-Dynamic payload is great, since you don't waste space on padding/empty payload, but the downside is that you have to store the addresses payload begins instead of only storing the index to the node/struct of payload you are referering to.
+Dynamic payload is great, since you don't waste space on padding/empty payload, but the downside is that you have to store the addresses payload begins instead of only storing the index to the node/struct of payload you are referring to.

-This natually means that the address pointer always will be a bigger number than the index pointer.
-Therefore it is not alway bennificial to use dynamic sized payload if the amount of pointers are huge, since the amount of space needed accumulates
+This naturally means that the address pointer always will be a bigger number than the index pointer.
+Therefore it is not alway beneficial to use dynamic sized payload if the amount of pointers are huge, since the amount of space needed accumulates
 This means that an address-pointer of 32b can only point to a max size of ~4.3 byte data

 <insert image>

-This means that it is not alway benefitino to use a dynamic size, if the amount of pointers in the data structure is large, because each pointer has to be bigger, because a , because you need to store bigger sized-pointers because adresses
+This means that it is not alway beneficial  to use a dynamic size, if the amount of pointers in the data structure is large, because each pointer has to be bigger, because a , because you need to store bigger sized-pointers because addresses
-This means that it sometimes are not beneficial to use dynamic, if amount of pointers in the data strucutre is large, because to the payload accumulates to a given amount.
+This means that it sometimes are not beneficial to use dynamic, if amount of pointers in the data structure is large, because to the payload accumulates to a given amount.

 For this project i have chosen dynamic payload length, because the payload consist of names, which can vary a lot in length.
 If fixed length was chosen i would either have to accept a large amount of wasted space, or not allow names to be over a given length meaning i would cut of names.